£100,000 Mortgage: Monthly Repayments & Income Requirements

 How to get a £100,000 mortgage

-After making your calculations, your next step should be to speak to a mortgage broker to ensure you get the best rate and deal on your mortgage.
-Make an enquiry with us and we will match you with the right advisor for free.
+After making your calculations, the next step in your mortgage application should be to speak to a mortgage broker to ensure you get the best rate and deal on your mortgage.
+Enquire with us and we will match you with the right advisor.

 They’ll be able to help with:

-• Finding the right lender offering the best rates.
-Your broker can save you a lot of time and, potentially, some money too by identifying the mortgage lenders currently offering the most competitive interest rates available across the market.
+- Finding the right lender offering the best rates.
+Your broker can save you a lot of time and, potentially, some money by identifying the mortgage lenders currently offering the most competitive interest rates across the market.

 Here are some of the key criteria that could have an impact – both directly and indirectly – on your mortgage repayments: